tyler-cromwell/Mantle/arch/amd64/README.md

 #### Directories
 - `boot` - Contains code needed for booting/starting the Kernel on an AMD64 machine.
+- `drivers` - Contains code for driving hardware found on an AMD64 machine.

 #### Files
 - `amd64.asm` - Contains a bunch of misfit assembly code.